Bytespeicher/bit/README.md

 Bit is a simple URL shortener.
 It is not designed to scale very large.

+Attention: This is highly alpha stuff and not yet ready for any kind of production use!

 ## CLI

 The CLI tools are only available with newer Flask versions.